-- The debtor is in arrears with payments for more than 90 days; - The debtor was assigned an "E" or "F" rating.
+- The debtor is in arrears with payments for more than 90 days: - The debtor was assigned an "E" or "F" internal rating e.g. the debtor will probably fail to pay its liabilities to the Bank in the full amount.

-When determining the provision amount for this impairment stage, the Bank's management primarily considers the following factors:
+When determining the provision amount for impairment stage III, the Bank's management primarily considers the following factors:

-- a) Identification of loss events for individual clients of the Bank; - b) Collateral valuation; and - c) Determination of expected future cash flows.
+- Identification of loss events for individual clients of the Bank and probability of recovery scenarios; - Collateral valuation; and - Determination of the amount and timing of expected future cash flows.